simp/simp-packer/README.md

   `simp_conf.yaml`

-##### The `simpsetup::` module
+##### The `simpsetup::` Puppet module

-If the tests pass, it will configure the Puppet server.
-The `simpsetup` module is applied using `puppet apply`.
+After the tests pass, `simp-packer` configures the Puppet by running `puppet apply` on the `simpsetup` module is applied using `puppet apply`.
 It is run once so that if you make changes later on they are not overwritten.
 This module does the following:

 - Sets up the kickstart files
 - Sets up DNS